 Valtiberina is a part of Tuscany that often goes unnoticed, despite being beautiful and rich in art and history.
 So, if you’re looking to get away from the crowds of sightseers on your next trip to Tuscany, this is an area I strongly suggest you to consider.

-After Florence, the classic traveller’s routes in Tuscany are either west to Pisa, Lucca and the coast, or south through Chianti, Siena and San Gimignano.
+After Florence, the classic traveler’s routes in Tuscany are either west to Pisa, Lucca and the coast, or south through Chianti, Siena, and San Gimignano.
 But what about the eastern side of the region?

 Curious?
 Here’s what you can see and do.

 Sansepolcro is the biggest village of Valtiberina and the birthplace of Italian Renaissance painter Piero della Francesca.
 Some of his greatest works can be admired at the Civic Museum and Gallery, housed in an elegant palazzo that was once the seat of the local municipality.

 The historic center still retains its artistic charm, with a multitude of fine buildings, interesting museums, and fascinating churches.
 One of the best times to visit Sansepolcro is during the Palio della Balestra, a medieval crossbow competition between Sansepolcro and the town of Gubbio that takes place every year in September.

 Anghiari is a charming medieval village with a perfectly-preserved historic center made of ancient palazzos and atmospheric passageways lined with artisan studios and antique shops.
 The view you get while approaching the town is equally beautiful, with the fortified walls rising up from a rocky spur above the Tiber.
 It’s no surprise that it’s been declared one of the most beautiful villages in Italy.